RetroDECK/ES-DE/USERGUIDE-DEV.md

 **Method 1, emulation**

-Proper emulation is done via the MAME standalone emulator.
+Proper emulation is done via the MAME - Current RetroArch core or the MAME standalone emulator.
 The games need to be in the MAME format and follow the MAME software list naming conventions, i.e. it will not be possible to run .mgw games with this emulator.
 The example game _Donkey Kong_ would have the filename `gnw_dkong.zip` and you'll place this file in the `gameandwatch` or `lcdgames` directory.

 However the game is only half of what's needed to properly emulate these games as you'll also need the artwork to see an image of the actual physical device when running the game.
 The artwork would also come in a .zip file with the same name as the game itself, e.g. `gnw_dkong.zip` and it must be located in the MAME artwork directory so it can be found by MAME.

+For the RetroArch core this means it has to be placed in the system directory, specifically in `system/mame/artwork/`

-For the artwork location there are two options available in the form of two separate MAME emulator entries, either the default _MAME Local Artwork (Standalone)_ entry or _MAME (Standalone)_.
+For MAME standalone there are two options available for the artwork location in the form of two separate MAME emulator entries, either the default _MAME Local Artwork (Standalone)_ entry or _MAME (Standalone)_.
 The former will require the artwork files to be placed in a directory inside the `gameandwatch` or `lcdgames` folder, which can be quite convenient as it's then bundled with the game files.
 Simply create an `artwork` subdirectory and place the files there.
 The second emulator entry will require the artwork files to be placed in the default MAME artwork directory.
 This location differs between operating systems and distributions so refer to the MAME documentation on where to find this folder.
 Here's an example of what _Donkey Kong_ would look like when going for the default option using the `gameandwatch` system:

 ```
 ~/ROMs/gameandwatch/gnw_dkong.zip